-with glory and honour you have crowned them; you have set them over all that your hands have made;
+you have set them over all that your hands have made;

-8 you have placed all things beneath their feet."
+8 you have placed all things beneath their feet.'

-This "placing of everything" under humanity means that there was nothing which was not placed under them.
+This 'placing of everything' under humanity means that there was nothing which was not placed under them.
 As yet, however, we do not see everything placed under humanity.
-9 What our eyes do see is Jesus, who was made for a while lower than angels, now, because of his sufferings and death, crowned with glory and honour; so that his tasting the bitterness of death should, in God's loving kindness, be on behalf of all humanity.
+9 What our eyes do see is Jesus, who was made for a while lower than angels, now, because of his sufferings and death, crowned with glory and honor; so that his tasting the bitterness of death should, in God's loving kindness, be on behalf of all humanity.
 10 It was, indeed, fitting that God, for whom and through whom all things exist, should, when leading many children to glory, make the author of their salvation perfect through suffering.
 11 For he who purifies, and those whom he purifies, all spring from One; and therefore he is not ashamed to call them his brothers and sisters.
-12 He says - in the midst of the congregation I will sing your praise."
+12 He says - in the midst of the congregation I will sing your praise.'

-"I will tell of your name to my brothers and sisters,
+'I will tell of your name to my brothers and sisters,

-13 And again -
+13And again -

-"As for me, I will put my trust in God."
+'As for me, I will put my trust in God.'